LSLeClercq/AvianClocksData/README.md

 ### Details

-This repository contains an MS Excel workbook that compiles data on two clock genes, studied within the context of migration genetics, for various passerine and non-passering species.
-The dataset was collected and collated as part of a systematic review [1] and the original details for version 1.0.2 were also published [2].
-This dataset will be maintained with version histories for future re-use.
+This repository contains a spreadsheet workbook that compiles data on two clock genes, studied within the context of migration genetics, for various passerine and non-passering species.
+These files can be read by Microsoft Office, StarOffice, OpenOffice, or LibreOffice.
+CSV files for the index as well as individual species are also available and can be viewed with spreadsheet software or any compatible text reader such as Notepad.
+The dataset was collected and collated as part of a systematic review [1], including data from both published and unpublished species, and the original details for version 1.0.2 were also published [2].
+This dataset will be maintained with version histories for future updates and re-use.

 ### Included Species
 - American redstart